raphapr/jumpmux/README.md

 - **Worktrees:** Worktrees from the current repository with Project, Worktree, Git, PR, Mux, Age, and Agent columns.
 - **Sessions:** Configured locations, discovered repositories, and live tmux sessions with Session, Path, Windows, and Last-attached columns.

-`▌` marks the selected row.
-A subtle `▏` marks the current agent, worktree, or session.
-Selecting an agent focuses its tmux pane.
-Selecting a worktree focuses its agent pane or its jumpmux tmux window.
-The first jump creates a window in that worktree.
-Later jumps reuse it.
-Inside tmux, selecting a live session switches the current client; selecting an inactive configured session creates it detached at its configured path, then switches to it.
-Outside tmux, selecting either attaches to the named session, creating a configured session when needed.

 ## Requirements

 - Go 1.24+ to install from source